-Santa Clara alum and former Bronco oarsman Jay Farwell '94/'01 is in his fourth season as head coach of men's rowing in 2015-16.
+Santa Clara alum and former Bronco oarsman Jay Farwell '94/'01 is in his seventh season as head coach of men's rowing in 2017-18.
 Farwell took the helm as head coach of the men's rowing program in September 2012.
-He previously coached the rowing team from 1997-2003 and is the son of program founder Jim Farwell '66.
+He previously coached the rowing team from 1997-2003 and is the son of one of the program's founding members, Jim Farwell '66.
 Jay Farwell graduated with a BA in history in 1994 and proceeded to graduate from the Santa Clara School of Law in 2001.

-Farwell was a four-year oarsman for Santa Clara and became the program's head coach from 1997-2003.
+Farwell rowed for Santa Clara and became the program's head coach from 1997-2003.
 During his tenure the program was consistently ranked in the top-10 for the West Region.
 Farwell stepped down from coaching and was the Director of Compliance at SCU from 2004-06.

 Farwell's father, Jim '66, is one of the founding members of Santa Clara rowing and was a head coach of both men's and women's rowing teams for more than 20 years from 1965-85.
 He is the namesake for the James D. Farwell Award that is awarded annually to one male and one female senior student-athlete from the sports of cross country, golf, rowing, softball, tennis, track and water polo who best combine academic and athletic excellence.